 But do think about what you are delivering/licensing.
 If it is a book, people expect to be able to read it both online and offline.
 On the other hand, some training courses are very valuable and you may not want to license them for perpetual use, but only for a week or a month.

-You can use Access controls to allow potential customers to sample documents for a limited period of time before buying them, perhaps increasing market interest, or watermarks when documents are sent out for evaluation, protecting your own rights.
+You can use DRM controls such as expiry to allow potential customers to sample documents for a limited period of time before buying them, perhaps increasing market interest, and watermarks when documents are sent out for evaluation, protecting your own rights.

 Smaller publishers do not always want close integration between their web site(s) and the licensing administration system.
 This can be because existing accounting systems for membership management (customer or client management) may be manual, so there is little efficiency gain.
 In the same way, training courses are not necessarily sold directly over the web because of the need to check capability or the availability of a minimum number or schedule a trainer.

 However, where the publisher is selling directly over the web, an additional feature – eCommerce integration, can also be purchased to automate creation of customer accounts, license delivery and document access.